"Security vs. Interoperability" Arguments: An Analytical Framework: Our Taxonomy

-PCs are key infrastructure for vast swathes of the economy and any exacting controls enacted by their manufacturers would likely either make the devices undesirable, if there is healthy competition, or negatively impact on the rest of the market, if there are monopoly conditions.
+PCs are key infrastructure for vast swaths of the economy and valued for versatile multi-purpose use.
+Exacting controls enacted by their manufacturers could make the devices undesirable and therefore not competitive in healthy market conditions, or, under monopoly conditions, deeply harm both users and the software industry.
+This is all the more so given historically permissive norms around what software can run on PCs.

-In Section~\ref{sec:case-studies:vetting}, we provide four case studies of security vetting concerns: app sideloading, in-app purchases, alternative app stores, and WebKit.
+In Section~\ref{sec:case-studies:vetting}, we provide three case studies of security vetting concerns: app sideloading, alternative app stores, and browser engines (WebKit).